genomicepidemiology/flankophile/README.md

 ## Output

-The output directories are created by Flankophile in the order of the numbers.
-The files in the first directory are used to produced the files in the second directory and so on.
-This is usefull since it is then easy to rerun the analysis with different parameters without having to redo the whole analysis.

 **1_abricate**

-This directory can be deleted if you are entirely done with the analysis, but keep it if you may want to rerun the data with different parameters as this will save time.
+This directory can be deleted if you are entirely done with the analysis, but keep it if you may want to rerun the data with different parameters, as this will save time.

 **2_filter_gene_observations**